Events

 While mature undergraduate students benefit from having made an active choice to return to study, they are more likely than younger students to be from groups that are underrepresented in higher education and can face different barriers in accessing and succeeding in their studies.
 For example, mature students are less likely to be aware of the financial support to which they might be entitled, can feel less confident than younger students in the higher education environment, be more likely to have caring responsibilities or be in work, and may be restricted to accessing educational opportunity within their geographical region (OfS, 2021).
 However, while mature students are more likely to commute to their place of study, which can create its own barriers, not all mature students are commuter students, and neither are all commuter students mature students.

 There are multiple definitions of commuter students including those based on distance or time taken to travel from their accommodation to their place of study, or on whether they have moved away from their pre-higher education home address.
 Overall, around one-quarter of students live at home and commute to their place of study although there are regions and institutions where this proportion is much higher.
 As with mature students, young commuter students are also more likely be from groups that are underrepresented in higher education, have family or carer responsibilities and be the first generation in their family to attend higher education.
 They too may be restricted to accessing educational opportunity within their geographical region.
-There is also evidence to suggest that commuter students are less likely to have good outcomes, are less engaged and less satisfied with their educational experience (Thomas and Jones, 2017: Maguire and Morris, 2018).
+There is also evidence to suggest that commuter students are less likely to have good outcomes, are less engaged and less satisfied with their educational experience (Thomas, 2019; Maguire and Morris, 2018; Thomas and Jones, 2017).

 Our Speakers

-We will also be hearing a number of practice examples from colleagues across the sector who are supporting mature and commuter students, and evaluators who are helping us to understand their learning journeys.
+We will also be hearing from our colleagues across the sector who are supporting mature and commuter students, and researchers who are helping us to understand their learning journeys.

 Suggested Reading